darbinreyes/subparprogrammer/C/KnR/knr_C_review.md

 Applied to integer types only.

-bit shift operations can only be non-negative. left shift fiils vacated bits with zeros. same for right shifting an unsigned.
+bit shift operations can only be non-negative. left shift fills vacated bits with zeros. same for right shifting an unsigned.
 BUT! right shifting a signed quantity fills vacated bits either:
 1. with the sign bit aka arithmetic shift.
 2. with zeros.